‘The Walking Dead’ Spoilers: Melissa McBride On Carol’s New Decision And Guilt

 Up until last Sunday on The Walking Dead, Carol lived at a house outside The Kingdom.
 Ezekiel (Khary Payton) invited her to stay in his community, but she refused.
 Carol has gone through a lot psychologically and wanted to be left alone.
 As previously reported by the Inquisitr, fans were assured that Melissa McBride would be seen a lot more in Season 7B.
 Well, that time has come now that Carol has moved into The Kingdom.
 Not only did she move, but Carol told Ezekiel that they needed to fight.
 It was speculated that Carol would convince Ezekiel to fight the Saviors.
 Although the actual storyline went a bit differently, fans are glad the old Carol is back.

 The actress spoke to Yahoo!
 TV about Carol Peletier’s decision, the acceptance of her life, and the guilt the TWD character feels.
 McBride was asked if Carol suspected Daryl Dixon (Norman Reedus) lied to her about the Alexandrians being safe.
 Even though she might have known deep down, Carol was really in denial.
-That’s why she didn’t ask any questions, she just accepted his answer.
+That’s why she didn’t ask any questions, and she just accepted his answer.
 At the same time, she is also intuitive and clever.
 She had problems sleeping, had nightmares, and couldn’t get it out of her head.
 That’s why she marched into The Kingdom to ask Morgan Jones (Lennie James) about it.
 When he says they can go to Alexandria and they can tell her, Carol knew it was really bad.

 Carol decided to stop isolating herself and help The Kingdom prepare for war.
 However, what led up to that choice?
 Was it Benjamin dying, Morgan killing Richard, or finding out that Negan (Jeffrey Dean Morgan) and the Saviors killed Glenn, Abraham, Spencer, and Olivia?